 Advantages of Snacks for Diabetics

-Some people think that snacking isn’t a good idea for diabetics.
-Yet, this couldn’t be further away from the truth.
+Some people think that snacking isn’t a good idea for people with diabetes.
+Yet, this is not always the truth.

 That’s because the hormone will cause your blood sugar levels to decrease.
 If they drop too low, this can lead to a hypoglycemic coma